WEBSITE ETIQUETTE THE BASIC BAIT

 20 seconds is all you have to capture your reader or potential customer putting pressure on you to ensure that your first impression counts.

-Setting the bait
+Setting the bait is in your website design

-The bait (your home page) needs to be approachable without obstacles.
-This is done effectively with a simple and user friendly environment.
-We achieve this by using familiar headings that your users will understand such as | about us | contact us and home page.
-Layout is also important ensure that your page flows freely and makes sense to the customer.
+The bait (your home page) really comes down to your website design, it needs to be approachable without obstacles.
+This can be done effectively with a simple and user friendly environment.
+We achieve this by using either familiar headings that your users will understand or a layout that is intuitive for the user.
+Making sure your website design flows freely and makes engages the customer are also critical elements.

-Trusting the bait
+Trusting the website design

-Ensure your website is creditable, do you have testimonials or accreditation logos you can add?
+Ensure your website design is creditable, do you have testimonials or accreditation logos you can add?
 Have you made the right impression?
 Do you have the right language?
 A society with a population of 30% mandarin speaking means your English written only website probably won't be viewed by 30% of the population.

 Checking the baits use by date